DeltaQ-SD/dqsd-workbench/README.md

 cd dqsd-workbench; git pull
 ```

-you will want to remove the `iHaskell` symbolic link in the `dqsd-workbenc`,
+you will want to remove the `iHaskell` symbolic link in the `dqsd-workbench`,
 this will cause the updated version to be built when your wrapper script is next
 run.